jfktech/blocklist/README.md

 # Blocklist

-This is a blocklist with hostnames that i need to block by using Pi-Hole
+This is blocklists with hostnames that i need to block by using Pi-Hole